a6h15hek/a6h15hek/blogs/microapp.md

 published_on: 05 October 2024
 title: Building a MicroApp
 description: Micro application with its own independent repository, backend, frontend, and deployments.
 It is designed and developed specifically to create small UIs in the form of widgets, plugins, or components that can be integrated into larger applications
-keywords: microapp, microservice, microfrontend
+keywords: microapp, microservice, microfrontend, webpack, react, java, spring boot
-draft: true
+draft: false
 ---

 # Building a MicroApp

-A microapp is a small application with its own `independent` `repository`, `backend`, `frontend`, and `deployments`.
+A microapp is a small application with its own **independent repository, backend, frontend, and deployments**.
 It is specifically designed and developed to create single, small UIs in the form of widgets, plugins, or components.
 These MicroApps have their frontend, backend, and deployment within a single repository and can be integrated into larger applications.

 ```mermaid